Installing and Configuring the Cluster Package

 Updating the Luna HSM Client Software

 >The Luna Network HSM 7 and any clients must have NTP configured, or have their system clocks synchronized manually.
 Clocks must be synchronized before starting the cluster service.
-Refer to NTP on Luna Network HSM 7 or Setting the System Date and Time.
+Refer to Network Time Protocol on Luna Network HSM 7 or Setting the System Date and Time.

 a.Create a new application partition in LunaSH, specifying a V1 partition.

-CAUTION!
-Using a V0 partition to create a cluster can cause undesired behavior and require you to factory reset the cluster service and recreate the partition.
+>Using a V0 partition can cause undesired behavior and require you to factory reset the cluster service and recreate the partition.

 Refer to Creating or Deleting an Application Partition.